Volodymyr-M/docs/_tabs/calendars.md

 However, there are situations, when your calendar is not empty, but still doesn't have enough working time to schedule a particular task.
 These situations can only be detected when scheduling is done.

-If you assign an empty calendar, or a calendar which doesn't have enough working time, to any entity (task, resource, project) and thus scheduling cannot proceed, an error is shown and the last action is reverted.
+If you assign an empty calendar, or a calendar which doesn't have enough working time, to any entity (task, resource, project) and thus scheduling cannot proceed, an error is shown, and the last action is reverted.